Board members' Code of Conduct

 - Most of ITI’s governance is conducted at Board meetings; therefore, effective meetings are essential to good governance.
 All Board Members have a responsibility for ensuring that meetings are productive.

-- Board Members are expected to notify the Operations Manager and the Chair as soon as they are aware, they will be unable to attend a meeting.
+- Board Members are expected to notify the Administration and Projects Officer and the Chair as soon as they are aware, they will be unable to attend a meeting.

 - Board Members are expected to address their comments to the Chair who will in turn encourage all Board Members to participate.
 Only one Board Member at a time may address the meeting, and the Chair’s ruling on who may or may not speak on ‘points of order’ is final.
 Once the discussion of an agenda item is concluded, the Chair will remind the meeting of the decision (if any) that has been reached.